alexanderklarge/alex-cayman-theme/_posts/2021-11-23-obsidian-rough.md

 *The Obsidian graph view can be colour coded and filtered and is a great tool for rediscovering notes and visualising connections*

 ![alt text](/images/obsidian__multiple_panes.png)
-*You can have multiple panes open which is fantastic for research*
+*You can have multiple panes open which is super useful for research*

 ![alt text](/images/obsidian__plugins.png)
-*The community plugins store is fantastic*
+*The community plugins store is amazing and lets you extend obsidian in a bunch of great ways*

 ![alt text](/images/obsidian__themes.png)
 *Similarly, the community themes store is really great.
 There's even a Windows 95 one!*